johngallagher/patterns/_patterns/spec-randomness.md

 The randomness of monkey testing often makes bugs found difficult or impossible to reproduce.
 Unexpected bugs found by monkey testing can also be challenging and time consuming to analyze.
 In some systems, monkey testing can go on for a long time before finding a bug.

 Try to avoid these in favour of deterministic spec inputs.
-For example if test data should be unique consider using a FactoryBot [sequence](https://github.com/thoughtbot/factory_bot/blob/master/GETTING_STARTED.md#sequences).
+Instead of relying on random data in tests, consider the edge/corner cases and write tests that explicitly exercise them.
+If test data should be unique consider using a FactoryBot [sequence](https://github.com/thoughtbot/factory_bot/blob/master/GETTING_STARTED.md#sequences).